mkwok47/portfolio/README.txt

-Original projects from my different domains of interest
+Original projects from my different domains of interest.
+All work shown is my own work.